 On issues of employment law, Jim actively represents employers across a wide range of industries in the defense of employment discrimination claims at both the administrative level and in the state and federal courts in Rhode Island and Massachusetts.
 He is also involved in the defense of the transportation industry in connection with trucking accident claims as well as labor and employment issues.

 In a recent television interview Jim addressed Higgins, Cavanagh & Cooney’s ability to serve the litigation needs of larger companies and major insurance carriers doing business in the region.
-A portion of that interview can be seen here.
-He has also discussed Rhode Island’s new paid sick leave statute on NBC 10, which is available here.
+He has also discussed Rhode Island’s new paid sick leave statute on NBC 10.